AppImageCrafters/appimage-builder-docs/source/advanced/testing.rst

 The whole docker images list can be found: https://hub.docker.com/r/appimagecrafters/tests-env

-For details on how to setup the tests cases check the :ref:`recipe_version_1_test` specification.
+For details on how to setup the tests cases check the :ref:`recipe_test` specification.

 ==================
 Recipe tests setup
 ==================

 Tests cases can be described in the recipe file.
 Those are placed inside the ``AppDir >> test`` section.
 Bellow you will find an example of a test case for Debian.
-To know more about this section check the :ref:`recipe_version_1_test`
+To know more about this section check the :ref:`recipe_test`
 specification:

 .. code-block:: yaml